 We will definitely be updating our project in the future to support more functionality.
 For example, optical character recognition and facial recognition could be used to greatly make the lives of the visually impaired in everyday life.
 Imagine if the blind could immediately recognize people they knew through such a system.
-An integrated OCR system would also eliminate the need for braille, and allow for much easier navigation of both everyday life.
+An integrated OCR system would open up the possibility for writing unaccompanied by braille to be understood by the impaired, allowing for much easier navigation of both everyday life.
 Our app is very capable of scaling up to multiple different languages as well.

 Log in or sign up for Devpost to join the conversation.